muratk3n/thirdwave/en/README.md

 Class is weird in UK.
-Actor Dominic West (Jimmy "Fuckin" McNulty, *The Wire*), tells a story when he first met one director he just looked at him then said "posh".
+Actor Dominic West (Jimmy "Fuckin" McNulty, *The Wire*), tells a story when he first met one director he just looked at him and said "posh".
 As in he labeled him as a posh type..
 Funny thing is West mostly played working class roles in his career.

 Posh not posh.. who decides these things..
 Just by the look, and it's done?
 Who wld fall in that bucket?